 How to use this learning and assessment resource to improve practice

 Selecting books about being different or being excluded can open children's minds to playing co-operatively and accepting others.
 The character Rainbow Fish has shiny scales and is very clever, but he learns to include others who are different.

 The Rainbow Fish can be bought as a giant book, which makes sharing it with a group of young children visually enjoyable.

-For an understanding of anti-sectarian work and a context for this work please refer to the links on the right hand side of this page.
+For an understanding of anti-sectarian work and a context for this work please refer to the links at the bottom of this page.